tmortimer/urlfilter/README.md

 In no particular order.

 1. Integration tests
+2. Better test coverage, particularly around the connectors
-2. The mechanism discussed above to do the data loading
+3. The mechanism discussed above to do the data loading
-3. Proper logging
+4. Proper logging
-4. Metrics/statistics collection and reporting
+5. Metrics/statistics collection and reporting
-5. Proper error handling and reporting
+6. Proper error handling and reporting
+7. Real load testing of different configurations
+8. Proper evaluation of the ultimate backing data store, maybe MySQL isn't the thing

+# After Thoughts
+It occured to me that another approach to sharing the load and the data would be to shard the backend storage/requests based on the data, rather than having all workers handle all requests.
+This gets trickier as far as routing/managing the sharding, but changes the requirements around loading and backing data stores.